 The U.S. Department of Labor has released a set of self-directed career exploration / assessment tools to help workers consider and plan career options, preparation, and transitions more effectively.
 They also are designed for use by students who are exploring the school to work transition.
-The Interest Profiler, Work Importance Locator / Profiler, and Ability Profiler are now available.
+The Interest Profiler, and Work Importance Locator are now available.

 More information on the set of Career Exploration Tools may be found at the O*NET Resource Center tools page.